vtex-apps/avatax-br-admin/docs/README.md

 The Avatax-BR conector is an app which connects to VTEX Tax Hub allowing Avalara to calculate taxes in various B2B (or B2C) scenarios.

-This app is compatible only for Brazil stores.
+This app is only compatible with Brazil stores.

 #### Installation